timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-07-15
+# Objectives for Today 2021-07-16

 - Halfway into Birthday Month.
 - Reproducing and hunting a race condition like issue with the HTTP Server in C++.
-- Attempting to design the stable API for TurtleBrains Networking.
+- Designing stable API for TurtleBrains Networking.

 **Purpose**